477: No Such Thing As ShatGPT

 I mean, bumps, yeah.

 Just call them bumps.
+Hoose bumps.

 Yeah, well, they should be called pylo erections, clearly.
 Oh, yeah.

-The OED says that goosebumps is an American word and British people have either goose flesh, hen flesh, or goose skin.
+The OED says that goose bumps is an American word and British people have either goose flesh, hen flesh, or goose skin.
 Oh, because I thought the American was goose pimples.

-Yeah, we said that.
+Yeah, we've said that.
 I've heard

 goose flesh is quite an old-fashioned.

-I definitely see why you guys are slowly switching over to ours because goose flesh is gross.
-Another one you can have is anserine skin, which I really like.
+You get that in an old novel, maybe.
+I definitely see why you guys are slowly switching over to ours, because goose flesh is gross.

 And anserine means like a goose.